01one/battery-status-on-linux-laptop-as-a-server/README.md

 - The app requires `sudo` privileges to execute shutdown commands.
 Consider configuring `sudoers` to allow passwordless shutdown for the user running this script.
 - For remote access, you can optionally set up a Cloudflare Tunnel and configure a custom domain.
 You may also use Nginx as a reverse proxy for added security and flexibility.

+- Setup as a service for automatic startup on system startup https://github.com/01one/toolbox/blob/main/setup_systemd_service.md

 ## License

 MIT License